Donald Trump’s election campaign is being investigated for possible links or collusion with Russia.

 Four months before the vote, the FBI had launched an investigation into possible links between the Trump campaign and Russian officials.

 But the new president sacked the FBI’s director James Comey in May 2017, before the investigation was complete.

 Then, around a week later, the US Department of Justice appointed Robert Mueller as Special Counsel and tasked him with investigating “any links and/or co-ordination between the Russian government and individuals associated with the campaign of President Donald Trump”.

-The stakes are high: veterans of Watergate, which brought down Richard Nixon, say collusion with Russia, if proven, would be an even bigger scandal.
+But veterans of Watergate – which brought down Richard Nixon – say that if collusion with Russia is proved, it would be an even bigger scandal.

 The former US Army Lieutenant General resigned as Trump’s National Security Advisor after just 24 days because he lied about his contact with Russia’s ambassador to the US, Sergei Kislyak.

 According to court documents, Kislyak contacted Flynn on December 28, 2016.
 Barack Obama was still president and had just ordered sanctions against Russia for interfering with the election.

 Flynn was in communication between the Russian embassy and members of the Trump transition team.
 After consulting with Trump’s team, he asked the Russians not to escalate tensions ahead of the presidential handover.
 Soon afterwards, Moscow announced it would not retaliate against Obama’s sanctions.